Archdiocese of Santa Fe: 1848 to 1860

-In 1848, Mexico ceded New Mexico along with other territories to the United States with the end of the Mexican–American War.
+In 1848, Mexico ceded New Mexico, along with other territories, to the United States with the end of the Mexican–American War.
 As a Mexican bishop based in Mexico, Zubina's diocese now included territory that belonged to another nation.

-On July 19, 1850, Pope Pius IX erected the Vicariate Apostolic of Santa Fe, which included all of New Mexico and parts of Texas and Arizona.
-He named Reverend Jean-Baptiste Lamy, a Frenchman, as the vicar apostolic.
+On July 19, 1850, Pope Pius IX erected the Vicariate Apostolic of Santa Fe, which included all of the New Mexico Territory, its remaining parts of Texas and Arizona.
+He named Jean-Baptiste Lamy, a French cleric, as the vicar apostolic.

 Lamy arrived in Santa Fe in 1851.
-However, Reverend Juan Felipe Ortiz, administrator of the Catholic Church in New Mexico, told Lamy that he and his Mexican priests were still under the jurisdiction of Zubiría.
-Lamy wrote to Zubiría asking him to resolved the conflict, but Zubiría never answered him.
+However, Juan Felipe Ortiz, administrator of the Catholic Church in New Mexico, told Lamy that he and his Mexican priests were still under Zubiría's jurisdiction.
+Lamy wrote to Zubiría, asking him to resolved the conflict, but Zubiría never answered him.
 In November 1851, Lamy traveled to Durango and showed Zubiría the papal document of his appointment; Zubiría was forced to tell his priests that they now reported to Lamy.
 However, Zubiría retained jurisdiction over the parishes in Southern New Mexico.
-Zubiría appointed Reverend José Jesus Baca to supervise this area.
+Zubiría appointed José Jesus Baca to supervise this area.

 In 1853, the Vatican elevated the vicariate apostolic into the Diocese of Santa Fe, with Lamy as its first bishop.
 Lamy soon ran into conflict with the Mexican clergy.
-According to Author Anthony Mora, Lamy introduced European and American clergy to the vicariate as a way to displace Mexican priests and "Americanize" the Catholic Church there, creating tension with the Mexican-American congregants and clergy.
-Many of the new priests believed that assimilation to American culture was vital, and they used racist ideas to justify the changes that they were making to the Catholic Church.
+According to Author Anthony Mora, Lamy introduced European and American clergy to the vicariate as a way to displace Mexican priests and "Americanize" the Catholic Church there.
+This created tension between Lamy and the Mexican-American congregants and clergy.
+Many of the non-Mexican priests believed that assimilation to American culture was vital, and they used racist ideas to justify the changes that they were making in the diocese.

 One of Lamy's controversial actions was the outlawing of the Penitente Brotherhood.
-The Penitentes came to popularity in New Mexico in the 1820s following Mexican independence.
+The Penitentes became popular in New Mexico in the 1820s following Mexican independence.
 The Catholic hierarchy in Rome was uncomfortable with the Penitentes, mainly because of their practice of flagellation.
-He also banned concubinage by the clergy and excommunicated five Mexican priests who were in sexual relationships with women.
-These priests included Reverend José Manuel Gallegos, who later served in the US House of Representatives.
+Lamy also banned concubinage by the clergy and excommunicated five Mexican priests who were in sexual relationships with women.
+These priests included José Manuel Gallegos, who later served in the US House of Representatives.
 Lamy started construction of a new St. Francis cathedral with European styles instead of Mexican ones.
 He reinstituted tithing to the archdiocese and threatened to withhold sacraments from any congregants who refused to comply.

-Reverend Antonio José Martínez from Taos, New Mexico, compiled a list of grievances against Lamy, cosigned by many Mexican priests.
+Antonio José Martínez from Taos, New Mexico, compiled a list of grievances against Lamy, cosigned by many Mexican priests.
 Lamy suspended him from performing his priestly functions, but Martinez continued to celebrate masses.
 Lamy finally excommunicated him in 1858.